Part 2: Advanced Topics

 Solver Class

 In many real-world optimization scenarios, problems may require iterative refinement of the model and solution.
-For instance, new constraints might only become apparent after presenting an initial solution to a user or another algorithm.
+For instance, new constraints might only become apparent after presenting an initial solution to a user or another algorithm (like a physics simulation, which is to complex to optimize directly on).
 In such cases, flexibility is crucial, making it beneficial to encapsulate both the model and the solver within a single class.
-This setup facilitates the dynamic addition of constraints and subsequent re-solving without needing to rebuild the entire model.
+This setup facilitates the dynamic addition of constraints and subsequent re-solving without needing to rebuild the entire model, potentially even utilizing warm-starting techniques to improve performance.

-Implemented Changes: We introduce the KnapsackSolver class, which encapsulates the entire setup and solving process of the knapsack problem:
+We introduce the KnapsackSolver class, which encapsulates the entire setup and solving process of the knapsack problem.
+We also use the opportunity to directly split the model-building into smaller methods, which can be useful for more complex models.

 class KnapsackSolver: